-There are plenty of ways you can generate backlinks but if you want to get better Google rankings, you must build quality backlinks.
+There are many ways you can generate backlinks but if you want to get better Google rankings, you must build quality backlinks.
+And that’s why here we have mentioned 10 common link building mistakes to avoid in 2024.

 It’s understandable, even the most experienced SEOs make some mistakes while building backlinks but you must strive to get quality backlinks so that you can improve: